CR2020-team/cogrob_final-project/README.md

 roslaunch pepper_pkg pepper.launch pepper_id:=id
 ```

-Where `id` is either 1 or 2 depending on which pepper robot the software bill be executed.
+Where `id` is either 1 or 2 depending on which Pepper robot the software will be executed.
 If not specified, `pepper_id` is 1.